RaviSoji/plda/README.md

  probabilistic linear discriminant analysis).
-Test data are generated from a uniform distribution, and the colors of those points represent model classifications; the contours depict 95% confidence intervals.
+Test data are generated from a uniform distribution, and the colors of those points represent model classifications; the contours depict 95% confidence intervals based on the original training data (not model certainty).

 ![Figure 1-1](/demos/gaussian_data/classification_demo.jpg?raw=True)